divyanshu013/blog/content/blog/react-debounce-throttle-hooks/index.md

 ## Extracting a custom hook

-Both the above examples using `useCallback` and `useRef` works fine for our usecase.
-This is fine for one off cases but wouldn't it be nice if there was a simpler API?
-It would be nice if we don't have to think about putting these callbacks in `useCallback` and `useRef`.
+Both of the above examples using `useCallback` and `useRef` work fine for our usecase.
+This is good for one off cases but wouldn't it be nice if there was a simpler API?
+The code will be much more readable if we don't have to assemble the debounce logic with `useCallback` and `useRef`.
 We can certainly do so by abstracting this logic into a custom `useDebounce` hook!

 Here's one way to do it with `useCallback`: